NorwegianVeterinaryInstitute/BioinfTraining/DTU_Tools.md

 DTU has developed a number of tools for detecting various genes and mutations related to resistance and virulence, determining serotypes, and also to detect plasmid incompatibility types.
 The tools are available both online and in the terminal.
 The online versions of the various tools can be found here: https://cge.cbs.dtu.dk/services/.
 A list of the command line tools can be found here: https://bitbucket.org/genomicepidemiology/workspace/repositories.

 The DTU tools can take both reads and assemblies as input, depending on the user.
 When assemblies are supplied, as exemplified below, the program will use a BLAST method to identify the genes in the databases.
 However, when supplying reads, a mapping method will be used.
 In the older versions of these tools, the reads were assembled before the analysis.
-This process has been exchanged with the mapping procedure instead.
-In each tool, the genomes are compared against the respective databases (i.e. ResFinder compares the input genome to ResFinder_DB database).
+This process has been exchanged with the mapping procedure instead. **NOTE: The newest versions of these tools have not yet been installed on Saga.** In each tool, the genomes are compared against the respective databases (i.e. ResFinder compares the input genome to ResFinder_DB database).

 ## Data location in Saga
 ### Login to saga